PyFR/PyFR/examples/couette_flow_2d/README.md

 # 2D Couette flow

+Steps for running this example using the OpenMP backend are given below.

+## Run with OpenMP

 To run the simulation with the OpenMP backend, you must use the appropriate settings for your system.
 This is accomplished by editing the `[backend-openmp]` section in the `couette_flow_2d.ini` configuration file.